radius-project/blog/radblog/content/posts/2025/radius-birthday/index.md

 ## What's Next

-- **Extending Radius beyond Kubernetes** by adding first-class deployment targets for other serverless container platforms, beginning with Azure Container Instances and AWS Elastic Container Service.
+- **Extending Radius to even more serverless container runtimes** Per above, we've added support for ACI, and have other runtimes, like AWS Elastic Container Service in the Radius backlog.

 - **Radius for Air-Gapped Environments** to meet strict enterprise security and compliance needs by enabling installations and ongoing operations in fully isolated or heavily restricted networks.